wecise/m3js/README.md

 # m3js
-JavaScript library for M³ platform.The aim of the project is to create an easy to use, tool library with  M³ platform.
+JavaScript library for M³ platform.The aim of the project is to create an easy to use, tool library for  M³ platform.

 # Features
 ### app